vnarayanan8803/SQL-for-Data-Science-Coursera/README.md

 Welcome to my SQL Portfolio, where I solve real-world SQL problems using datasets from Mode Analytics.

-**This file has been created with the help of ChatGPT, but after understanding the purpose of everything that's written here**
+**This file has been created with the help of ChatGPT, but with proper understanding of what's written**

 📚 About This Repository

 This repository contains:

-📌 SQL queries solving Mode Analytics challenges
+📌 SQL queries solving various SQL challenges
+## 📂 Structure
+    - `Queries/` → Contains SQL queries solving different problems.
+    - `Datasets/` → Sample datasets used for testing queries.

 📂 Well-structured code with explanations

 📝 Table structures & assumptions (since databases can't be exported)

-🚀 SQL optimization tips & best practices

 📂 Folder Structure